The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 ## 🛠️ (DEPLOY) Loading it onto all WP sites

 Use `WP-CLI` to install **tnc-toolbox** for all relevant accounts.

+## ♻️ (UPDATE) v1 to v2.x.x Overhaul

+**On every website running the plugin, check that:**

+1. Website is reporting v2.x.x plugin version.
+2. Plugin has been activated post-update. *
+3. Config exists in the plugin settings.
+4. API status checker reports OK.
+5. /wp-content/tnc-toolbox-config/ folder is gone.

+_(* Change to main plugin file name may result in deactivation)_

+## 🖥️ (LOGS) Verifying ea-NGINX Actions

+**If you'd like to ensure actions are firing properly at a deeper level:**

+1. WHM > Tweak Settings > Logging > Enable cPanel API Log > On
+2. WHM > Terminal > `tail -f /usr/local/cpanel/logs/api_log`
+3. WordPress > Update a Post/Page, or explicitly Purge
+4. WHM > Terminal > You should see the action fire!
+5. WHM > Terminal > Ctrl+C to close the tail

+Note: To do this, you require `root` access to the Server.

 ## 🆘 (HELP) Getting help with the Plugin